autokey/autokey/Installing.md

 ### Arch

-The GTK front end is available in the Arch User Repository ([AUR][aur]).
-The qt front end is not available in the AUR.
+Up to date packages are available in the Arch User Repository([AUR package][aur]).
+It supports both the GTK and Qt GUI, but make sure to install the optional dependencies for the GUI you want.
+It seems that the AUR package specifies some run-time dependencies (programs used in certain API calls, like kdialog) as optional dependencies, so check the program log for errors caused by missing programs, when API calls fail.

 ### Gentoo